Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/05-FileSystem/Readme.md

 - All files in the Library directory (excluding the Library/Caches directory) are backed up to iTunes by default.
 You can change this by using a file attribute

+## In Class Activity I (15 min)

+Discuss where should you store the following content in an app.

+- Drawing created by a user in a graphics app.
+- Any data that you don't need to persist for a long time.
+- Text files from a notes app.
+- Configuration files.
+- Data files.
+- Downloaded images (ex. profile pictures)
+- Videos and audio files.

 ## In Class Activity II (30 min)